Choose the health content that’s right for you, and get it delivered right in your inbox.

 Though mom and baby will get most of the attention, it’s nice for visitors to take a moment to speak with her partner.

 On the whole, a visit to a newborn shouldn’t be an expectation.
-If you’re a new parent, do not hesitate to ask for privacy if you need it.
+If you’re a new parent, he says not to hesitate to ask for it if you’d like some privacy.